William-Laverty/William-Laverty/README.md

-# Hi there, I'm Will Laverty! 👋
+# Hi there, I'm William Laverty! 👋

 I'm a 15-year-old iOS developer from Australia, and I specialize in developing Swift applications.
 I'm also a freelance video ad creator on [Fiverr](https://www.fiverr.com/williamlaverty).